 Earplugs are a total life-saver when you stay in a hostel dorm.
 They help block the noises and give you a pleasant sleep.

-Also, they’re great when you travel by bus, trains or airplanes.
+Also, they’re great when you travel by bus, train or airplane.

 Carry a lot of cash on you

 Carrying a lot of cash when traveling solo is dangerous.
-I usually carry just a small amount of money I need to spend per day, and the rest in the ATM card.
+I usually have a small amount of money I need to spend per day, and the rest is on the ATM card.

 One of the most common mistakes while traveling solo is not to over your fears.